THE GYST

-The next step was to study our market research including target audiences and competitor audits.
-Our primary audience was homeowners; secondary was landlords, developers, designers, and contractors.
+The first step was to study our market research including target audiences and competitor audits.

 Brand Identity